 Health Care Clearinghouses

 Health care clearinghouses process information so that it can be transmitted in a standard format between covered entities.
-Clearinghouses often act as a go between for health care providers and health plans which means that they rarely deal directly with patients.
-For example, a clearinghouse may take information from a doctor and put it into a standard coded format that can be used for insurance purposes.
+They often act as a go between for health care providers and health plans which means that they rarely deal directly with patients (e.g. may take information from a doctor and put it into a standard coded format that can be used for insurance purposes).1

-Health care providers, health plans and health care clearinghouses routinely hire or contract with people and companies to perform services.
-A business associate creates, receives, maintains or transmits PHI on behalf of a covered entity or another business associate acting as a subcontractor.
+A business associate creates, receives, maintains or transmits protected health information on behalf of a covered entity or another business associate acting as a subcontractor.2

 Business associates can perform many different services.
-Business associates often perform services that don’t involve patient interaction including
+Business associates often perform services that do not involve patient interaction including

 - data aggregation

-Covered entities must execute written contracts with their business associates to make sure they safeguard PHI according to HIPAA standards.
-Business associates must do the same with any of their subcontractors who can be considered their business associates.
+Covered entities must execute written contracts with their business associates to make sure they safeguard protected health information according to HIPAA standards.
+Business associates must do the same with any of their subcontractors who can be considered their business associates.3

-The HHS website contains more information on business associate relationships and also provides sample language for business associate agreements.
+The Department of Health and Human Services (HHS) website contains more information on business associate relationships and also provides sample language for business associate agreements.4

-A subcontractor that creates, maintains or transmits PHI on behalf of a business associate has the same legal responsibilities as a business associate under HIPAA—meaning privacy- and security-related legal responsibilities flow downstream to subcontractors performing work for a business associate.
+Subcontractors that create, maintain or transmit protected health information on behalf of a business associate have the same legal responsibilities as a business associate under HIPAA—meaning privacy- and security-related legal responsibilities flow downstream to subcontractors performing work for a business associate.6

-For example, a hospital’s business associate may hire an outside company to shred documents containing PHI.
+For example, a hospital’s business associate may hire an outside company to shred documents containing protected health information.
 The outside company (subcontractor) would be required to comply with most HIPAA rules as a business associate and would also be bound by a contract with the business associate rather than the covered entity (hospital).

 - a large corporation that has a self-insured health plan for its employees